ThePhanD/BattleShipsOnline/README.md

 J |_|_|_|_|_|_|_|X|_|_|

-- Save the game file at that moment
+- Save the game in file at that moment
 -> save